Who is Texas Music Partners?

-Showing elementary, middle school, and high school students a creative approach to combining STEAM education and music.
-TMP shows students how to create projects with smartphones/tablets so students can use their creativity and technical ability to create fun projects.
-These projects can turn into careers for the next generation of artists, engineers, software developers, videographers, photographers, DJs, producers, etc.
+Using the STEAM approach to education, TMP shows elementary, middle school, and high school students how to create projects with digital devices so students can use their creativity and technical ability to create fun projects.
+These projects can turn into passions, which, in turn, can turn into careers for the next generation of artists, engineers, software developers, videographers, photographers, DJs, producers, etc.

 The Live Music in the Schools program teaches students about different styles of music, its history, and the artists that made them popular.
 We then bring in professional musicians to perform for them to see how musicians work together as a team.
 We also encourage students to learn to play music by signing up for band, orchestra, or choir.